Victonier/660-PA3/cs660-pa/pa3-report.md

 - *(Describe any design decisions you made.)*
 - **Filter**: To fetchNext, it iterates over tuples from the child iterator and applies the predicate to filter data.
 - **Join**: It's a nested loop join method.
 It iterates over tuples from both child iterators, applies the join predicate, and constructs a new tuple that merges fields from both input tuples when the predicate is satisfied.
+- **Integer Aggregator**:  Integer aggregator class implements the function to calculate different operators when grouping by using two maps to calculate necessary information: count times and cumulative values, and pass that to the iterator.
 - **Insert and Deletion**:  This operator efficiently implements insert and delete queries by either inserting new tuples into a specified table using the BufferPool's insertTuple method, or deleting existing tuples from the same table using the BufferPool's deleteTuple method, based on the tuples it receives from its child operator.

 ## API Changes